OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 1. Online meeting provider integrated add-ins activate in Appointment Organizer mode.
 For more information about this exception (including available APIs), see [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md#available-apis).
 1. Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services activate in Appointment Attendee mode.
 For more information about this exception (including available APIs), see [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md#available-apis).
 1. Event-based add-ins activate when the `OnNewMessageCompose` event occurs.
-For more information about this exception (including additional supported APIs), see [Use event-based activation to add a signature to messages in Outlook on mobile devices](mobile-signature.md).
+For more information about this exception (including additional supported APIs), see [Implement event-based activation in Outlook mobile add-ins](mobile-event-based.md).

 ### Unsupported APIs